 The Interactive Data Analytics Service (IDAS), launched into production in Q4-19, is an HPC resource that supports large-scale and collaborative data analytics workflows involving RStudio for R and Jupyter Notebook for, but not limited to, Python.
 Users may access HPC resources within the IDAS interface, while performing interactive data analysis tasks with applications used for machine learning and other artificial intelligence workflows.
 In Q1-20, RStudio Classroom moved to a multi-server environment, and compute services dedicated for it was doubled.
 By Q3-20, 30 courses had adopted IDAS, and more than 1,000 student and instructor accounts had been granted.

 Two locally-hosted storage services are available: the Research Data Storage Service (RDSS), and Large Data Storage Service (LSS).
-The first 5 TB on either are available at no cost to researchers who have a faculty appointment and their labs.
-Additional 1 TB increments are available upon request for a fee.
+The first 5TB on either service are available at no cost to researchers who have a faculty appointment, and their labs.
+Additional 1TB increments are available for a fee upon request.